Josh Bell Player Props: Guardians vs. Yankees

-On Monday, Josh Bell (coming off going 0-for-6 with an RBI) and the Cleveland Guardians face the New York Yankees, whose starting pitcher will be Domingo German.
-First pitch is at 6:10 PM ET.
+Josh Bell -- 0-for-3 in his most recent game -- will be in action for the Cleveland Guardians against the New York Yankees, with Gerrit Cole on the hill, on April 11 at 6:10 PM ET.

-In his most recent game he had a hitless showing (0-for-6 with an RBI) against the Mariners.
+He had a hitless showing in his previous game (0-for-3) against the Yankees.

 Josh Bell Game Info & Props vs. the Yankees